 Since the early 30s, the logic behind the evolution of the battle tank has remained the same, namely thicker armor, a more powerful gun, and a more efficient engine to maintain the mobility of the armor.
 Thus the 30-ton tanks like the T34 or the Panzer IV at the start of the Second World War, gradually transformed into tanks of over 40 tons like the Panther and the M26 Pershing 2, and even beyond with the German Tigers of 57 tons.
 At the end of the Second World War, two schools appeared in the world: the Soviet school, with compact, lighter, and more economical tanks like the T54, T64 and T72, and the Western school, with heavier and more expensive tanks, like the M48 and M60 Patton, or the American M1 Abrams, but also the British Chiefs and Challengers.
 The exception in the West was represented by the French AMX30, and the German Leopard 1, tanks much lighter than their contemporary American counterparts.

 As a new generation of battle tanks emerges today, with the T-14 Armata in Russia, and MGCS in Europe, the paradigms that underlie their development seem unchanged, with ever more protection and more firepower, so as to sustain the adversary's fire while destroying it before it itself cannot destroy it.
 Yet there is a program that radically changes paradigms in this area.
-The Israeli CARMEL program plans to design a 35-ton armored fighting vehicle, highly mobile, highly digitized, served by a crew of only 2 men, to take over from the Merkava.
-Can we therefore design a new generation combat tank that is effectively more efficient than the previous generation, without succumbing to the almost systematic increase in weight, in the caliber of the gun, and ultimately in the price?
-The answer to this question requires going a little more into the "tank theory" ...
+The Israeli CARMEL program plans to design a 35-ton armored vehicle, very mobile, highly digitized, served by a crew of only 2 men, initially designed to take over from the Merkava.
+Can we, therefore, design a new generation combat tank that is actually more efficient than the previous generation, without succumbing to the almost systematic increase in weight, gun caliber, and ultimately, price?
+The answer to this question requires going into a little more detail in the “tank theory”…

 Why and how is a battle tank effective?